FabriceCamilleri/Owkin/README.md

 ones, when available, as it was not possible to do the calculation for empty mask.
 So when not available, the provided values has been used
 - Age missing values have been replaces by 0

+See Data Preparation.ipynb

 ## Feature selections
 Feature selection has been done in R using the glmnet library.
 A cross validation has been performed, leaving R trying several lambdas A final model has been trained with the min of lambda + 1 standard error.

+See FeatureSelectionLasso.ipynb

 ## Cox model
-A cox model has been trained using the features selected in R, with an addiotional ridge parameter has been used to avoid overfitting
+A cox model has been trained using the features selected in R, with an addiotional ridge parameter has been used to avoid overfitting.

+See CoxModel.ipynb

 ## Random Forest
 A random forest has been tried on the data.

+See Random Forest.ipynb

 ## Conclusion and next steps
 Higher score: 0.7255 obtained with the Cox Model.